ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 #### Crop Modelling From Space

 However, this can be advantageous as well.
+Some agricultural scientists work with models that predict crop yields in response to changes to the crop, weather, farmer inputs or even climate change.
 Crop yield modelling often uses daily weather data covering large relatively continuous areas that are less affected by things like elevation, so for these purposes, the POWER data can be very useful.
 Another reason the POWER data are useful